 Lego’s Fortnite partnership has reached 83 million people (largely adults) and helped the toymaker achieve double digit growth this year: a perfect illustration of the power of creativity in commercial success.

-Since the 1930s, English toymaker Hilary Fisher Page had been selling a system of ‘self-locking building bricks’ called Kiddicraft – which was the main inspiration for Lego (as the company will readily admit).
+In the 1930s, English toymaker Hilary Fisher Page was selling a system of ‘self-locking building bricks’ called Kiddicraft.
+It then became the main inspiration for Lego, as the company will readily admit.

 Lidl owner Schwarz Group has a standalone unit that offers cloud computing to corporate customers.
-This unit, which generated €1.9bn in annual sales in 2023, has signed up clients including Germany’s biggest software group SAP and the country’s most successful football club Bayern Munich and the port of Hamburg.
+It generated €1.9bn in annual sales in 2023, and its clients include Germany’s biggest software group SAP and the country’s most successful football club Bayern Munich.